petermekhaeil/jamstack-ecommerce/README.md

+## Shopify Integration

+This is a forked repository of [jamstack-cms/jamstack-ecommerce](https://github.com/jamstack-cms/jamstack-ecommerce) with Shopify integration using [nextjs-commerce-shopify](https://github.com/petermekhaeil/nextjs-commerce-shopify).

 ## Jamstack ECommerce Next

 Jamstack ECommerce Next provides a way to quickly get up and running with a fully configurable ECommerce site using Next.js.